nedbat/coveragepy/README.rst

 the code analysis tools and tracing hooks provided in the Python standard library to determine which lines are executable, and which have been executed.

-Coverage.py runs on many versions of Python:
+Coverage.py runs on these versions of Python:

-* CPython 2.7.
-* CPython 3.5 through 3.10 alpha.
+* CPython 3.6 through 3.10 alpha.
-* PyPy2 7.3.3 and PyPy3 7.3.3.
+* PyPy3 7.3.3.

 Documentation is on `Read the Docs`_.
 Code repository and issue tracker are on `GitHub`_.